aksommerville/fullmoon4/README.md

 - - [ ] Pitch wheel
 - - [ ] Sound effects -- I'm thinking a new platform hook, just fmn_play_sound(id) or so
 - - [ ] Do we need percussion?
 How is that going to work?
-- [ ] Can the umbrella shield against hazards you walk into, in addition to missiles?
+- [x] Can the umbrella shield against hazards you walk into, in addition to missiles?
 That would be preferable.
+- [ ] Release broom over a hole, choose a different item, activate it.
+Should reject, but instead the new item activates and you're left able to walk on water.
+- [ ] Compile on refresh, don't wait for Reset.
+- [ ] Auto-focus Reset button

 ### March